 Developing your own individual sense of style isn’t as difficult as you might think.
-While few of us can hire a professional stylist – who needs one when there are fashion gurus from all over the world sharing their wisdom online.
+While few of us can afford to hire a professional stylist; who needs one when there are fashion gurus from all over the world sharing their wisdom online?
 And don’t imagine it’s all aimed at label-loving youngsters.
 There’s plenty of advice here for gentlemen who favour a more considered and sophisticated style.

 Here are 13 of the most inspirational men’s fashion and lifestyle blogs from America.
 We’re not talking baseball hats and Homer Simpson.
 These are Ivy League all the way!

 If James Bond can wear one, you certainly can.
 Join Brock at The Modest Man as he gives you his pick of the best dive watches for men with smaller wrists.
 A chap with skin in the game, Brock is no man mountain himself.
 Standing at 5’6”, this awesome blogger gives shorter men the fashion advice they need to make outfits work for them.

 As Brock says, “alas, we cannot make ourselves taller,” but there’s a lot you can do to make sure you look your best.
 Like switching your belt for suspenders (that’s braces if you’re British) when you’re wearing your suit.
 By eliminating a horizontal line across your middle, you maximise the vertical.
 There’s a wealth of advice here for any man who wants to look his best.

 Looking for a solid start to your weekend?
 The guys at Dappered have just the thing – a Weekend Reset Series.
 That’s right, every Friday, you get a movie suggestion, a treat for bookworms, some awesome sounds to check out, and, how does beef stew sound?
 Tempted?
 It sure beats a takeaway.